Last Updated on March 2, 2023

 Visa Wait Times by Country of Origin

-U.S. immigration policy limits the yearly amount of green cards granted to citizens of a specific country, which mean that high-volume immigration countries like India, China, Mexico, and the Philippines experience the longest U.S. visa wait times.
+U.S. immigration policy limits the yearly amount of green cards granted to citizens of a specific country, which means that high-volume immigration countries like India, China, Mexico, and the Philippines experience the longest U.S. visa wait times.

 Content in this publication is not intended as legal advice, nor should it be relied on as such.
 For additional information on the issues discussed, consult an Envoy-retained attorney or another qualified professional.